1930 - 1939

 The close defeats in the two upper class races were bitter.
 But the malaise that had gripped the program following the '36 and '37 seasons was gone.
 Washington left Poughkeepsie with a first and two seconds; more importantly, they left as a vastly improved - and vastly different - group of young men than had began the 1939 season.

-The 1939 Poughkeepsie varsity, left to right: Coder, Duppenthaler, Keely, Jackson, Colbert (cox), Gordon, Grunback, Soules, Canfield.
+The 1939 Poughkeepsie varsity, left to right: Coder, Duppenthaler, Keely, Jackson, Colbert (cox), Gordon, Grunbock, Soules, Canfield.
 Tyee photo.

 The 1939 Poughkeepsie JV's, left to right: Eriksen, Graybeal, Caldwell, Murray, Hokenstad (cox), Hartman, Thompson, Michalson, Alderson.
 Tyee photo.

 The class of '42, IRA freshmen champions: Bracken, Fowler, King, Garhart, Erickson, Yantis, Douglas, Anderson, and Fomo (cox).
 Tyee photo.

 Sources for the 30's: University of Washington, The Tyee, 1931 -1940; VBC Log Book, 1926-1936, MSCUA; VBC Log Book, 1936-1955, MSCUA; The Log of Rowing at the University of California, 1870-1987, Jim Lemmon; Ready All!
 George Yeoman Pocock and Crew Racing, Gordon Newell; "Way Enough", Recollections of a Life in Rowing; Stan Pocock; The Seattle Post Intelligencer, various articles (specifics available on request); The Seattle Daily Times, various articles (specifics available on request); A Short History of American Rowing, Thomas Mendenhall; Interview with Robert Moch, November 12, 2002.